hmccode/hmccode.github.io/_posts/2017-03-05-pos-agents.md

 - Program - pre-populated upon activation from the server.
 But it can be overridden if need be.
 This refers to the Mosaic program (i.e. CircleM) in which the POS agent is part of.
 - Pulse Timer In Minutes - the number of minutes between successive pule signals.
 - Offline Process In Minutes - the number of minutes between successive offline process which will upload locally-stored tracking transactions to the server in a background thread.
+- Is Test button visible - whether we show the test stuff is controlled by this setting.
+- Is Upload button visible - whether we show the upload offline stuff is controlled by this setting.

 Here is a settings file sample: